 Here’s a very small sampling.

 Second, to reach a group with a notable lack of Bible literacy—young moms—who often over-emphasize emotional experience, and point them consistently to scripture, encourage them in their personal study of the Bible, and remind them that they need Jesus more than coffee.
-She can be a resource for other moms raising their children in God-honoring ways and toward knowledge of Christ.

 But the answers I saw in this article were different than those.
 I’ve got some qualms with a list I feel is unhelpful.